vmware-tanzu/tanzu-dev-portal/content/guides/dependency-injection/index.md

 ```

-Back in the `ArticleRepository`, you can adjust the constructor to take in the `SlugService` as an argument, and because Spring knows about your `SimpleSlugService`, which is a type of SlugService, that will satisfy the constructor contract.
+Back in the `ArticleRepository`, you can adjust the constructor to take in the `SlugService` as an argument, and because Spring knows about your `SimpleSlugService`, which is a type of `SlugService`, that will satisfy the constructor contract.

 ```java